Scheduled MonumentsEnglandRemains of Exceat parish church: part of the former medieval settlement of Exceat, 690m south south west of Westdean Manor

 What is Remains of Exceat parish church: part of the former medieval settlement of Exceat, 690m south south west of Westdean Manor?

-Remains of Exceat parish church is a fragmentary medieval structure forming part of the deserted settlement of Exceat in East Sussex.
+Remains of Exceat parish church is a scheduled monument comprising the archaeological traces of a medieval parish church within the deserted settlement of Exceat in East Sussex.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1019283.

 Who is responsible for protecting Remains of Exceat parish church: part of the former medieval settlement of Exceat, 690m south south west of Westdean Manor?